 Individual dataset landing pages are formatted as an online version of a data paper, presenting all appropriate descriptive and administrative metadata in a form that can be downloaded as an individual PDF file, or as part of the complete dataset download package, incorporating all data files for all versions.

 To facilitate flexible configuration and future enhancement, all support for the various external service providers and repository protocols are fully encapsulated into pluggable modules.
 Metadata modules are available for the DataCitemetadata schema.
-Protocol modules are available for the SWORD 2.0 deposit protocol and the OAI-PMH and ResourceSync harvesting protocols.
+Protocol modules are available for the SWORD 2.0 deposit protocol.
 Authentication modules are available for InCommon/Shibboleth18 and ORCID identity providers (IdPs).

 Features of Dryad service